easybulb/healmate/README.md

 - **Specialist Dashboard:** Specialists can manage their availability, view and approve appointments, and review patient profiles.

 - **Admin Dashboard:** Admins can manage users (patients, specialists) and vet specialist applications.
 They also have access to system-wide settings.

+### Soft Delete/Archiving for Patient Accounts
+HealMate includes a soft delete mechanism to ensure data integrity and prevent accidental loss of important user information.
+Instead of permanently deleting accounts, users can request a soft deletion, which deactivates their account while retaining their data in the system.

+**How It Works:**
+- **Patient Account Deactivation:** Patients can request to have their account deactivated through a user-friendly option on their dashboard.
+- **Data Preservation:** When a patient requests account deletion, their profile is marked as inactive rather than removed from the database.
+This means the patient’s information, appointments, and records remain available for future use or audit purposes.
+- **Admin Reactivation:** Admins have the ability to reactivate patient accounts from the Django admin panel.
+This ensures that patients can return to the platform with all their previous data intact, avoiding any data loss or system disruptions.

+**Benefits:**
+- **System Integrity:** Prevents errors that could arise from full account deletions, such as broken relationships with other models (e.g., appointments, messages, feedback).
+- **User Flexibility:** Patients can choose to deactivate their account temporarily and return at a later date without losing their medical history or profile information.
+- **Security:** Only admins have the power to fully manage account reactivations, ensuring oversight and control over patient data.

 ### CRUD Functionality
 The following CRUD functionalities are implemented: